LulinZhang/MicMacTiePHistoP/README.md

 - `Thres`: The threshold of reprojection error (unit: pixel) when prejecting patch corner to DSM, Def=2
 - `Para3DHL`: Input xml file that recorded the paremeter of the 3D Helmert transformation for points in master images, Def=none
 - `Para3DHR`: Input xml file that recorded the paremeter of the 3D Helmert transformation for points in secondary images, Def=none
-"""

-!mm3d TestLib VisuTiePtIn3D ImgList1971all.txt ImgList2014all.txt Ori-1971 Ori-2014 DSMDirL=MEC-Malt_1971 DSMDirR=MEC-Malt_2014 InSH=-SuperGlue-3DRANSAC-CrossCorrelation OutFile=Visu-SuperGlue-3DRANSAC-CrossCorrelation-all.txt
+mm3d TestLib VisuTiePtIn3D ImgList1971all.txt ImgList2014all.txt Ori-1971 Ori-2014 DSMDirL=MEC-Malt_1971 DSMDirR=MEC-Malt_2014 InSH=-SuperGlue-3DRANSAC-CrossCorrelation OutFile=Visu-SuperGlue-3DRANSAC-CrossCorrelation-all.txt

-"""The transformed points is visulized below (we display the DSMs in 2 epochs as background for reference):"""
+The transformed points is visulized below (we display the DSMs in 2 epochs as background for reference):

 import mm3d_utils
 from skimage import io